 For many college students, money is an extremely important and sometimes stressful topic.
 We know that understanding how to manage money is an important part of student success.
 Through education, awareness and mentoring, the Financial Wellness Center is designed to give all students tools and resources needed to empower them to make healthy financial decisions.

 Hours of Operation

 While our physical office is closed, phone and virtual appointments are available.

-Financial Coach Virtual Drop-In Appointments: Tuesdays and Thursdays from 2-4pm.
-To join enter this zoom meeting and use this meeting ID: 950 1046 2806 to join.
+Financial Coach Virtual Drop-In Appointments: Tuesdays and Thursdays from 2-4pm, Fridays from 10am-4pm.
+Click to join the zoom meeting or use Zoom Meeting ID: 950 1046 2806.

 Fariborz Maseeh Hall (FMH)